 One other point of interest is the guitar soloing.
 Although I have a preference to Adrian Smith's lead playing on most other Maiden releases, on this one Dave Murray has the lion's share of the better solos.
 His solo on "Hallowed be thy name" is much more dramatic sounding than Smith's, and his work on "Run to the Hills" is quite excellent.

-In conclusion, this is an essential part of any metal collection.
-I can't say it's my favorite album, because other Maiden releases after this one built on the format that this one started and were alot more intricant.
+Without question, this is an essential part of any metal collection.
+I can't say it's my favorite album, because other Maiden releases after this one built on the format that this one started and were a bit more intricate.
 But some of Maiden's best and most well known music is on here.
 I can recommend this album to all whom appreciate good old fashioned traditional metal.